apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple's iPhone 15 Pro will reportedly feature new charging port, titanium body**
+**China imposes drone export curbs amid US tech tensions**

-You can read more about it [here](https://www.cnbc.com/2023/07/31/apples-iphone-15-pro-will-have-usb-c-charging-titanium-body-report.html).
+You can read more about it [here](https://www.aljazeera.com/news/2023/7/31/china-imposes-drone-export-curbs-amid-us-tech-tensions).

 ## Requirements
 - Python 3.8